-Families looking to go beyond the usual tourist sites can go “troll-hunting” — looking for some of the quirky giant trolls that Danish artist Thomas Dambo makes using recycled materials and hides around the country.
-The city of Aarhus is home to trolls “Simon and Amine”, while the island of Funen is where visitors will find “Hans Hulehånd”.
+Families looking to go beyond the usual tourist sites can go troll hunting – in other words, looking for some of the quirky giant trolls that Danish artist Thomas Dambo makes using recycled materials and installs in various places around the country.
+The city of Aarhus is home to the trolls Simon and Amine, while on the island of Funen visitors will find the troll Hans Hulehånd.

 Learn more about LEGOLAND® Billund Resort.